 What I would suggest is buying couple of stretchable jeggins or leggins, could be in a size bigger than you usually go for.
 They will fit nicely, without the need to zip or button up your growing belly.

-I made a mistake of buying maternity jeans, jeggins and shirts while 4 months pregnant and didn’t wear them for weeks because my belly was growing rather slowly so the clothes were too big for me.
+I made a mistake of buying maternity jeans, jeggins and shirts while I was 4 months pregnant and didn’t wear them for weeks because my belly was growing rather slowly (so the clothes were too big for me).

 You will find lots of affordable staffs on Amazon